eclipse-pass/main/docs/infra/docker-composer-to-k8s-manifest.md

 Ultimately the work did not succeed and we are instead manually migrating the orchestration into k8s.

+## Manual Migration

+The documentation for this approach is in a [separate document](k8s-migration.md).

 ## Migration Scripts

 The following instructions are repo specific for migrating the